emoncms/openbem/docs/guide.md

 Insulating the loft with 250mm of insulation a U-value of 0.16 W/K.m2 drops the annual energy cost from £1501/year to £1242/year

+### Insulating the floor

+Insulating the floor with 100mm of insulation a U-value of 0.12 W/K.m2 drops the annual cost from £1242 to £1155/year.

+### Upgrading the windows

+If we then upgrade the windows from single glazed units to Triple-low-E Argon fill or double super low-E with a U-value of 1.3 W/K.m2 drops the energy cost from £1155/year to £920/year.

+### Upgrading the lighting

+Switching to 12 low energy lighting fittings £920 -> £872

+### Upgrading the gas boiler or switching to a heatpump

+Upgrading the gas boiler to a 92% efficient model would results in £872 -> £810.
+Had the boiler been switched first the saving would have appeared much larger.
+The small saving at this stage is largely because we have reduced the demand so much with the fabric improvement measures.

+The energy cost of the electricity for lighting, appliances and cooking is now amost twice that of space heating.

+### Compare scenarios

+- Navigate back to the scenario list for the project you created earlier.
+- Click on the Compare button on the Clone scenario.

+A summary of all the measures applied is presented.
+We can see that our retrofit reduced the space heating energy requirement by 79% and the electricity demand by 10%.
+The SAP rating increased from 21 to 62 and the annual cost reduced from £1877 to £810